birdortyedi/birdortyedi.github.io/_pages/contact.md

 Department of Artificial Intelligence, Bahçeşehir University.

 Çırağan Cd.
 Osmanpaşa Mektebi Sk.
-No: 4-6, Building D, 34353 Beşiktaş/İstanbul.
+No: 4-6, Building D, Office No: 327, 34353 Beşiktaş/İstanbul.

 E-mail: furkan.kinli [at] bau.edu.tr